okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/brands/index.md

 Sends a test email

-The content of the email is determined based on the following priority:
+The following set of priorities determines the content of the email:
 1. The email customization for the language specified in the `language` query parameter.
 1. The email template's default customization.
 1. The email template’s default content, translated to the current user's language.